carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl06.rst

 seen a lot of similar code in the past.
 One interesting part about the code above is the couple lines that set up ``FnName`` for binary operators.
 This builds names like "binary@" for a newly defined "@" operator.
-This then takes advantage of the fact that symbol names in the LLVM symbol table are allowed to have any character in them, including embedded nul characters.
+It then takes advantage of the fact that symbol names in the LLVM symbol table are allowed to have any character in them, including embedded nul characters.